W3Meyrick/scripts/report_template.md

 ## Conclusion

 The Squid proxy service generally meets performance expectations under normal and peak operating conditions, ensuring reliable access to the bank's GCP cloud platform.
-Some performance issues were identified under extreme load scenarios, which can be mitigated through recommended optimizations.
+Some performance issues were identified under extreme load scenarios, which can be mitigated through recommended optimisations.
 Regular monitoring and scaling strategies should be implemented to ensure consistent performance and support business continuity.